newtein/ScientificCollaboration/README.md

 Note: By default it takes file named 'pubmed_result.txt' as input as writes file named 'details_v3.csv'.
 '|#|' is used as default separator.
 The format of output is Email, Author, Title of Research Paper and Venue of publication.

-# B) Steps to send multiple emails using python and gmail.
+# B) Sending multiple emails using python and gmail.
 Paste the file with emails (details_v3.csv) inside sendEmail directory and follow below steps required for verification of sender's email id.

 ### Step-1: Extract sendEmail folder